Dietetic Internship Program

 Expectations & Requirements

-In order to receive your Verification Statement and become eligible to sit for the Commission on Dietetics Registration Examination, you must meet the following criteria:
+Starting January 1, 2024, in order to receive a Verification Statement from BGSU's Dietetic Internship programs and become eligible to sit for the Commission on Dietetics Registration Examination, you must meet the following criteria:

-• Successful completion of 1000 hours of supervised practice in community, clinical and food service facilities.
+• Successful completion of 1000 hours of supervised practice and required assignments.
 Additional hours may be required if competencies are not met.

 • Satisfactory evaluations from preceptors and Program Director and documentation of entry level competence on the competency forms by your preceptors.